 Fill the 12 muffin cups evenly - almost to the top of the liners

-Bake for 25-30 minutes or until a toothpick inserted into the centre of one of the muffins comes out "almost" clean.
-You don't want to over bake.
+Bake for 25-30 minutes or until a toothpick inserted into the centre of one of the muffins comes out clean.

 Allow to cool in the pan for 10 minutes and then transfer muffins to a wire rack to cool completely.

 Store in an air tight container for up to 5 days (perfect for the school week).
-Or freeze for up to a month in a seal container.
+Or freeze for up to a month in a sealed container.